 Areva Wish Fund Endowment – Funds the purchase of small items that improve patient care at Royal University Hospital, particularly items for which there is no alternate source of funding.

-Cameco Chair in Aboriginal Health Endowment – Supports a physician specialist in Aboriginal health at the University of Saskatchewan College of Medicine, RUH, and Saskatoon Health Region.
+Cameco Chair in Aboriginal Health Endowment – Supports a physician specialist in Aboriginal health at the University of Saskatchewan College of Medicine and Saskatoon Health Region’s Royal University Hospital.

-Community Mental Health Endowment – Provides support to individuals and organizations undertaking innovative initiatives that improve the mental health of individuals and/or raise awareness of mental health and addictions.
+Community Mental Health Endowment – Supports innovative initiatives that improve the mental health of individuals and/or raise awareness of mental health and addictions.
 These initiatives include research, education, programs for patients and their families while in hospital, patient support programs in the community, and equipment for patient care.

 The following three endowment funds are in support of the Community Mental Health Endowment: